mattweil/rutgers-soc-parser/README.md

 <h2>How to use</h2>

+Before running the program, it is required that a MongoDB instance is running locally for so there is an endpoint for information.
+If the parser fails to connect to a database an error will be thrown.

 | Command | Description
 | --- | ---
 | `rucore` | Extracts and parses course data into a MongoDB Model
 | `ruclass` | Extracts and parses class meeting time data into a MongoDB Model

 <h2>Models</h2>

+These models are created by the parser and are automatically inserted once parsed.

 <h4>RU Core MongoDB Model</h4>